kncept-oauth/oauth2-service/README.md

 You can add your own classes into the Dockerfile, but as long as project-specific code isn't pushed upstream, you can always modify a repository fork.

+## Forked Repo

+You can of course fork the repo for yourself. if you do any bugfixes, submit a patch :)

+Otherwise, the github workflow will need configuration (AWS keys, as above), and will deploy to a default (random) URL.
+You can see the URL in the outputs of the Cloudformation stack in the AWS console.